Agoric/documentation/main/glossary/README.md

 ## Allocation

-Allocations represent the amounts to be paid out to each [seat](#seat) on exit.
+Allocations represent the amounts to be paid out to each [seat](#seat) on exit from a contract instance.
 Possible exits are exercising an exit condition, the contract's explicit choice, or a crash or freeze.
 There are several methods for finding out what amount a current allocation is.